todthomson/intro-to-linux-dotnetcore-docker/Part2.md

 2. Our second (and the better) option is to use the _Sublime Text 3 Installer PPA_.
 A [PPA](https://en.wikipedia.org/wiki/Personal_Package_Archive) is a _Personal Package Archive_ which is simply just an unofficial APT repository hosted by an individual on Canonical's [Launchpad](https://launchpad.net/) software collaboration service.
 Run the following commands to install Sublime Text 3 using the PPA.

-  > [Canonical](http://www.canonical.com/) is the company behind the Ubuntu GNU/Linux distribution.
+  > [Canonical](http://www.canonical.com/) is the company behind the Ubuntu Linux distribution.

   ```
   sudo add-apt-repository ppa:webupd8team/sublime-text-3